bluemarblepayroll/burner/README.md

 ### Command Line Pipeline Processing

-This library also ships with a built-in script `exe/burner` that illustrates using the `Burner::Cli` API.
+This library also ships with a built-in script `burner` that illustrates using the `Burner::Cli` API.
 This class can take in an array of arguments (similar to a command-line) and execute a pipeline.
 The first argument is the path to a YAML file with the pipeline's configuration and each subsequent argument is a param in `key=value` form.
 Here is how the json-to-yaml example can utilize this interface:

 #### Create YAML Pipeline Configuration File